 Each of the Company's solutions can be sold individually or combined and sold together.
 Regardless of whether a customer is procuring only one of the Company's solutions or a combination of solutions, the Company's contracts generally include a significant service of integrating the solutions with the Company's customer's existing solutions and information systems.
 After the Company implements the solutions, the Company may also enter into contracts with the customers to further refine or customize these solutions to either enhance the functionality or adjust for changes in the customer's requirements.
-These post-implementation service contracts are generally performed on a time-and-materials basis.
+These post-implementation service contracts are generally performed on a time-and-materials basis

 The Company accounts for a contract when it has approval and commitment from both parties, the rights of the parties are identified, payment terms are identified, the contract has commercial substance and collectability of consideration is probable.
-The Company performs under various types of contracts, which generally include firm-fixed-price ("FFP") and time-and-materials ("T&M") contracts.
+The Company performs under various types of contracts, which generally include firm-fixed-price ("FFP"), time-and-materials ("T&M"), and cost-reimbursable contracts.

 Under fixed-price contracts, the Company agrees to perform the specified work for a pre-determined price.
 To the extent the Company's actual costs vary from the estimates upon which the price was negotiated, the Company will generate more or less profit or could incur a loss.
 Under T&M contracts, the Company agrees to perform the specified work for a pre-determined rate per hour, as well as the reimbursement of other direct billable costs which are presented on a gross basis.
+Cost-reimbursable contracts provide for the payment of allowable costs incurred during performance of the contract plus a fee up to a ceiling based on the amount that has been funded.
+The majority of our cost-reimbursable contracts are cost-plus-fixed-fee, which provide a fixed fee that is negotiated at the inception of the contract and does not vary with actual costs.

-The Company has a right to consideration from the customer in an amount that corresponds directly with the value of the Company's performance and recognizes revenue in the amount to which the Company has a right to invoice (the "right to invoice" practical expedient).
+For T&M contracts and cost-reimbursable contracts, the Company has a right to consideration from the customer in an amount that corresponds directly with the value of the Company's performance and recognizes revenue in the amount to which the Company has a right to invoice (the "right to invoice" practical expedient).